ryo-sha256/techtrain-mission/README.md

  e.g.) to register a character whose drop rate is 10%, set it as "0.10"

+- how to set auth token in the header
 ### header
 ```
 Authorization : [x-token]